TemitopeOresegun/cybersecurity-practice-labs/TryHackMe/module-2-network-fundamentals/packets&frames/README.md

-# 🌐 TCP & UDP Fundamentals – TryHackMe Lab
+# 🌐 Packets & Frames – TryHackMe Lab

 ## 📌 Overview
 Completed a lab focused on **Transport Layer protocols**, specifically **TCP** and **UDP**, including how data is transmitted using packets and frames.